nogibjj/hugging-face-gpt-trainer/Sample_Model_README.md

 * From a lineage standpoint, it looks like Nathan Cooper kicked this whole thing off with this [notebook.](https://github.com/ncoop57/i-am-a-nerd/blob/master/_notebooks/2020-05-12-chatbot-part-1.ipynb)

 * I'd be remiss if I also didn't mention Hugging Face's own support [documentation](https://huggingface.co/transformers/v2.0.0/examples.html#gpt-2-gpt-and-causal-language-modeling) and team.
 All around great.

-## GPT-2 Model Information

-This model is based on a GPT-2 model which was fine-tuned on a Hugging Face dataset.
-It is intended largely as an illustrative example and is not intended to be used for any serious purpose.
-It's trained on a movie script for goodness' sake.

-Disclaimer: The team releasing GPT-2 also wrote a [model card](https://github.com/openai/gpt-2/blob/master/model_card.md) for their model.
-Content from this model card has been written by the Hugging Face team to complete the information they provided and give specific examples of bias.

 ## Model description